 Mukhtar Ahmad, whose daughter Tazkiya studies in class 4 in the school, said he was informed to log into the application at 10 am on Monday.

-Mukhtar has a fixed high-speed internet connection and could do so seamlessly.
+Mukhtar has a fixed high-speed internet connection and could

 “After downloading the application, we were given a code to connect to the classes.
 While my child was able to connect to the virtual classroom, it was very difficult for some of my relatives and neighbours whose kids study in the same school to do so because of the absence of 4G internet,” he told The Kashmir Monitor.

 Tazkiya’s class has around 53 students.
 The classes began at 10 am and finished by 2 in the afternoon with some brief breaks in between.

 “Before beginning the class, the teachers apprised the students about the precautions they needed to take against coronavirus pandemic.
 It is a welcome step and was a great experience for the kids as well,” Mukhtar said.